anvilistas/anvil-extras/docs/guides/components/quill.rst

     Returns a string representing the html of the contents of the Quill editor.
 Useful for presenting the text in a RichText component under the ``"restricted_html"`` format.

-:set_html:
+:set_html(html, sanitize=None):

     Set the contents of the Quill editor to html.
-The html will be sanitized in the same way that a RichText component sanitizes the html.
-See Anvil's documentation on the RichText component.
+    If ``sanitize`` is ``True``, then the html will be sanitized in the same way that a RichText component sanitizes the html.
+    If ``sanitize`` is unset the the default ``sanitize`` attribute will be used to determine this behaviour.
+    If See Anvil's documentation on the RichText component.